javadasoodeh/CV/opencv_basic/Image_Basics/IMAGE_BASICS.md

 - `cv2.imshow()` takes two arguments: the name of the window and the image object.
 - `cv2.waitKey(0)` is a necessary line of code following `cv2.imshow()`.
 It waits for a key press to close the window.
 Without this line, the image window would close immediately.
+Its argument(delay) is optional and is in milliseconds.
+If omitted or zero, it waits indefinitely for a keystroke

 #### Saving Images with OpenCV